actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 ### Testing Normality Analytically

 There are various analytical tests for normality.
-They are to be found in the package $\text{nortest}$ in R. Some examples are the Jarque-Bera Test (usually done when observations are large) and the Shapiro-Wilk Test (normally used when observations are small).
+They are to be found in the package $\text{nortest}$ in R. Some examples are the Jarque-Bera Test (usually done when observations are large), the Shapiro-Wilk and Anderson-Darling Test (normally used when observations are small).
 Here we assume that the null hypothesis states a variable is normally distributed, while the alternative is that it is not normally distributed.

 ```r
 #Jarque Bera Test